magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 > [stop](http://conj.io/store/v1/org.clojure/clojure/1.7.0/clj/clojure.core/if-let/).

 The next function to be reviewed is `validate-password`.
-As you can see, the modifications are almost identical.
+As you can see, the changes are almost identical.

 ```clj
 (defn validate-password [password]